Looking for a student learning guide? It’s linked in the main menu for your course. Use the “Courses” menu above.

 [h]Cyclin and MPF

-[q multiple_choice=”true”] A peak in MPF seems to be the trigger for initiation of …
+[q multiple_choice=”true”] A dramatic rise in MPF seems to be the trigger for initiation of …

 [q multiple_choice=”true”] Which of the statements below seems to make the most sense?